Toldwin/OurGroupRankings/README.md

+# Do not use !

+This project is only a draft and doesn't contains any fonctionnality yet.

 # OurGroupRankings (Early steps)

-This project is only a draft and doesn't contain any fonctionnality yet.

-# Do not use !

 Chrome extension allowing you to rank and share rankings of web site with your friends or coworkers.